AndrewsItiel06/focus-timer-2.1/README.md

 In this project, i'm applying:

-- Modulation
-- Dependecies Injection
+- Modules
 - Factory
+- Dependecy Injection

 ## Techs